loomio/loomio_help/content/guides/consent_process/index.md

 ---
-title: Better decisions
+title: Consent decision making with Loomio & Round Sky
-description: Making better decisions by Integrative Consent
+description: A simple how to for group decision making with Integrative Consent
 menu:
   main:
     parent: guides